Chiron8/writedoc/README.md

 Build the package: `makepkg -si`

+> [!HELP]
-This is very much a work in progress and many more improvements are to come!
+> This is very much a work in progress and many more improvements are to come!